What is the Best Wood for Countertops?

 The best thing about using acacia for countertops is that they’re naturally waterproof and resistant to molds and termites.
 This makes them ideal for damp environments like the kitchen.

 Its stunning and distinctive grain patterns will also add a personality to your kitchen.
-This type of wood is also very easy to work with allowing you to create unique and memorable countertop designs.
+This type of wood is also straightforward to work with, allowing you to create unique and memorable countertop designs.

 3. White Oak

 With a Janka score of 1,350, white oak is one of the hardest domestic hardwoods.
 This makes it a durable choice of material for your kitchen countertop.
-Plus, it can be refinished over and over again so there’s no need to replace it every time it gets scratched or burnt.
+Plus, it can be refinished repeatedly, so there’s no need to replace it every time it gets scratched or burnt.

-Another reason why using white oak wood for countertops is becoming very popular is its natural light color with a blue/gray undertone.
+Another reason white oak wood for countertops is becoming very popular is its natural light color with a blue/gray undertone.
 It compliments a wide range of kitchen styles and colors.
-The oak’s darker heartwood can also add depth to your space creating a warm, welcoming ambiance.
+The oak’s darker heartwood can add depth to your space, creating a warm, welcoming ambiance.

 4. Black Walnut

-Because of its deep dark color and tight grains, the black walnut makes a very luxurious-looking countertop.
-It may look a little dull at first but over time, it develops a very smooth finish adding to its expensive looks.
+The black walnut makes a luxurious-looking countertop because of its deep, dark color and tight grains.
+It may look dull initially, but it develops a smooth finish over time, adding to its expensive look.

-But aside from its aesthetics, walnut is also prized for its strength and durability.
+But besides its aesthetics, walnut is also prized for its strength and durability.
 It also requires little maintenance compared to other types of wood.
-Just wipe it with water and a mild soap solution then rub it with oil periodically to prevent cracks, wear, and tear.
+Just wipe it with water and a mild soap solution, then rub it with oil periodically to prevent cracks, wear, and tear.

 5. Cherry

 With its fine grains and classic color tones, this North American hardwood is famous for its elegant aesthetics.
-It’s primarily used for furniture making but it also makes a fine kitchen countertop.
+It’s primarily used for furniture making but also a fine kitchen countertop.

 6. Bamboo

 Technically, bamboo is not wood but a type of hardened grass.
-But with the rise in popularity of engineered bamboos, it has become one of the most in-demand materials for kitchen countertops.
+But with the rise in popularity of engineered bamboo, it has become one of the most in-demand materials for kitchen countertops.

 Aside from its relative affordability, bamboo countertops also have that distinct tropical look that’s hard to replicate.
 It’s also very easy to clean and has natural antibacterial properties.
 Laminated or engineered bamboo can also last as long or even longer than most types of wood.

 Bamboo’s biggest advantage, however, is its sustainability.
-As a grass, bamboo grows a lot faster than trees.
-It only takes at most 3 to 4 years for a bamboo pole to be ready for harvesting.
-While most types of trees take about 10-20 years before they can produce logs suitable for mills and furniture making.
+As grass, bamboo grows a lot faster than trees.
+It only takes 3 to 4 years for a bamboo pole to be ready for harvesting.
+In comparison, most trees take 10-20 years to produce logs suitable for mills and furniture making.

 7. Wenge

-If you’re looking to have a very distinctive-looking kitchen countertop, then wenge is the wood for you.
+Wenge is the wood for you if you want a distinctive kitchen countertop.
 It’s known for its very dark, almost chocolatey color that’s made more striking with its straight grains.

 With a Janka of 1,930, wenge is also one of the most durable woods on this list.
 It can also resist termite and insect attacks.

-Because of the huge demand for this wood, however, a slab of wenge can be very expensive.
-It can also be very difficult to work both with hand and machine tools.
-So unless you’re a woodworking expert, you can’t DIY your way with this wood.
+However, a slab of wenge can be costly because of the huge demand for this wood.
+Working with hand and machine tools can also be very difficult.
+So unless you’re a woodworking expert, you can’t DIY with this wood.

 8. Hickory

 Hickory is one of the densest and strongest of all the hardwood species in North America.
-As such, it’s a popular wood for flooring, furniture, and cabinetry.
+It’s a popular wood for flooring, furniture, and cabinetry.
 But despite its durability, hickory is generally cheaper than most hardwoods since it’s readily available all over the US.

 9. Tigerwood

-As its name suggests, this wood is characterized by its distinct dark brown streaks that look like the stripes of a tiger.
-It’s native to South America where it’s also known as Goncalo Alves.
+As its name suggests, this wood is characterized by its distinct dark brown streaks resembling a tiger’s stripes.
+It’s native to South America, also known as Goncalo Alves.

 Aside from its dramatic streaks, tigerwood is also known for its hardness and density.
-With a Janka rating of up to 2,160, it’s denser than wenge and hickory.
+With a Janka rating 2,170, it’s denser than Wenge and Hickory.
 It’s also highly durable and resistant to scratches, rot, decay, and insect attacks.

-But like most dense hardwoods, tigerwood can also be very difficult to work with.
-Though they can be worked with professional hand tools.
+But tigerwood can also be very difficult to work with, like most dense hardwoods.
+However, they can be worked with professional hand tools.

 Some countries have also started banning the use and export of tigerwood.
 So you may find it hard to get your hands on this type of wood nowadays.